edemaine/svgtiler/README.md

 as `this` (if the function is defined via `function`;
 [`=>` functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)
 can't have `this` bound).
+Instead of passing the `Context` object to other functions, they can access the currently active `Context` via `svgtiler.getContext()`.
 The `Context` object has the following properties and methods:

 * `context.key` is the tile name, or `null` if the `Context` is out of bounds